lorcan2440/lorcan2440.github.io/content/post/origin-of-life-research/index.md

 >Hydrogen cyanide (HCN) is found throughout the universe and can form a wide range of molecules in prebiotically relevant conditions.
 The nucleobase adenine is a pentamer of HCN, formed by UV light in water.
 Among the purines, adenine has the highest resonance energy per pi electron, making it preferable for incorporation into RNA due to \[D3\].
 Other purines, pyrimidines and urea also form with NCO$ ^-$ and C$ _2$N$ _2$.
 Acid hydrolysis of the mixture yields hydantoins (cylic carbamyl amino acids) and pteridines (similar to cofactors like riboflavins and pterins).
 Radiolysis of the mixture yields important carboxylic acids (oxalic acid, malonic acid, fumaric acid, succinic acid, citric acid, adipic acid, etc.) and carbonyls (formaldehyde, acetaldehyde, methylglioxal, acetone).

+\[E12\] Fiore, M. *et al.* (2022). '[**Synthesis of phospholipids under plausible prebiotic conditions and analogies with phospholipid biochemistry for origin of life studies**](https://www.liebertpub.com/doi/10.1089/ast.2021.0059)'. *Astrobiology*, 22(5), pp.598-627. doi:10.1089/ast.2021.0059.

+>A review summarising modern prebiotic lipid synthesis and reactions, including their phosphorylation, esterification and ligation with choline.
+Lipids are formed by Fischer-Tropsch-type reactions of simple gaseous precursors (CO, H$_2$O, H$_2$, CO$_2$), which in turn form from the thermal decomposition of formic acid and oxalic acid.
+This can form a diverse range of n-alkanes, straight/branched alkenes, fatty alcohols, fatty acids and fatty formyl esters.
+Triacyanocuprate and tetracyanocuprate can act as electron donors.
+Glycerol can be phosphorylated in a deep eutectic solvent of urea and choline chloride.
+Glycerol can form mono-, di- and triglycerides with hot fatty acids and various mineral catalysts.
+Since bilayer stability against Mg$ ^{2+}$ ions increases with phospholipid-to-lipid ratio, and Lipids form micelles while phospholipids form bilayers, this provides a selection mechanism for phospholipid membranes.

 ---

 ## SYNTHESIS OF MACROMOLECULES